Indochina Link Vietnam

 Deregistration does not end all obligations:

-• Accounting records retention: 10 years from the date of deregistration (Accounting Law, Law 88/2015, Article 41).
+• Accounting records retention: 10 years from the date of deregistration (Accounting Law 88/2015/QH13, Article 41).
 Tax authorities can audit dissolved entities within this period.

 • Capital repatriation: remaining funds in the Direct Investment Capital Account (DICA) can only be remitted abroad after the bank receives the tax finalization certificate and deregistration confirmation.
 The bank closes the DICA and transfers the balance to the investor’s overseas account — forex conversion at the commercial bank’s selling rate on the transfer date.